godblessmerica/File-Backup/README.md

 - Allows to add files to already created backup folders
 - Create new folders for individual files

-## Known Bugs

-- If file you want to backup is currently being used in another application the batch file will run into a error
-- This project is in alpha there is probably many bugs I'm unaware about please report them in [Issues](https://github.com/godblessmerica/File-Backup/issues)

 ## Usage

 1. Download the .bat from the  [latest release](https://github.com/godblessmerica/File-Backup/releases/latest)